jwonghk/Phase2_with_JSON/README.md

 ## *User Stories*
-- As a user: I want to see what selections of food item is available and the price when I try to place an order
+- As a user: I want to know what selections of food item is available and the price when I try to place an order
-- As a user: I want to add item again and again
+- As a user: I want to add item again and again if wanted to
 - As a user: I want to be able to cancel items
 - As a user: I want to be able to see the quantities of items ordered and the total price at the moment